Tosin Oshinowo

 Tosin Oshinowo is a Lagos-based Nigerian architect and designer, creative entrepreneur, public speaker and author.
+Oshinowo is the head of the firm, CmDesign Atelier (cmD+A) and the founder of the Ile Ila furniture line.
+From 2009 to 2014, she organised Sho-n-Tell, an annual platform for University of Lagos students to share studio space with practicing professionals.

+Early life and education

+Oshinowo was born in Nigeria.
+As a child, she accompanied her father to the building site when his retirement home was being built, which she says contributed to her interest in architecture.

+She trained as an architect in London.

 Career

-Tosin's choice of career as an architect was primarily informed by tendencies indicated at an early stage of life.
-In an interview with Omenkaonline.com, Tosin attributes her choice to self-discovery of her creativity, her success in Technical Drawing while in high school, and her innate ability to understand drawings at her tender age of twelve, as well as her exposure to site works accompanying her father to site when his retirement home was being built.
-In 2019 she was featured in the Visual Collaborative electronic catalog, under the Polaris series.

-Early Practice: London to Rotterdam (2007–2009)

-Shortly after her education, before leaving London, Tosin worked with Skidmore Owning and Merril's LLP London between June and October 2007 after which she moved to Metropolitan Architecture in Rotterdam from January 2008 to January 2009, where she was part of a team of six that designed the proposed double-decker Forth Mainland Bridge meant to link Ajah and Ikorodu, in Lagos State.
+Oshinowo worked with Skidmore Owning and Merril's LLP London between June and October 2007.
+Then she moved to Metropolitan Architecture in Rotterdam from January 2008 to January 2009, where she was part of a team of six that designed the proposed double-decker Forth Mainland Bridge meant to link Ajah and Ikorodu, in Lagos State.